William Herzog founded Herzog Contracting Corp.

 Burlington Northern Railroad contracts Herzog’s First MPM Machine

 The Multi-Purpose Machine (MPM) is developed and contracted to the BNSF.
 The self-propelled, on-track unit handles labor-intensive tasks such as ditching, picking up, stacking or distributing ties, tie butts, rail, and maintenance.
 Today, Herzog has a fleet of 45 MPMs working in the United States and Canada.

 New GPS PLUS Train Increases Efficiency

 Herzog’s next-generation GPS-enabled ballast dumping car is released.
 Named the Programmable Linear Unloading System (PLUS) Train, the equipment further increased cycle times, reduced the required work window, eliminated ground forces, and reduced fuel usage.

 Construction Work Starts in the Caribbean

 Herzog begins construction activities in the Turks & Caicos Islands.
-Throughout the Caribbean, Herzog continues to be involved in major construction and infrastructure projects, including the construction of asphalt and concrete roadways, airport runways, drainage systems, utilities, and internationally-certified 400M running tracks.
+Over the next decade, Herzog was involved in major infrastructure projects throughout the Caribbean, including the construction of asphalt and concrete roadways, airport runways, drainage systems, utilities, and internationally-certified 400M running tracks.

 Rail Unloading Machine Revolutionizes Rail Unloading

 Herzog designed and built the Rail Unloading Machine (RUM).
 The self-contained unit travels highways and rails under its own power, mounts easily onto existing rails, and goes to work unloading rail from a CWR train.
 Within an hour, the RUM can unload 10-12 rails eliminating the need for extensive manpower and greatly reduces the risk of injury.